Black Sea Shipping Company: Leaders of the Black Sea Shipping Company

-Vessels fleet
+Fleet

 Black Sea Shipping company was the biggest company in the world in the 1980s as per quantity of sea-going vessels.
 The company had more than 250 sea-going ships during the best times.

 Ports and harbours of operation

 During the Soviet Union period and after the creation of the Novorossiysk Sea Shipping Company all of the large ports on the present Ukrainian territory except Sevastopol, Asov Sea ports, Kerch port and Danube river ports were owned and administered by the Black Sea Shipping Company.
 After the collapse of the Soviet Union these ports separated from the shipping company.

 Ports of Black Sea Shipping Co. during Soviet Union period: